mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 - increased productivity because it's easier to work on code in one central place rather than scattered over the project
 - easy adding of functionality like instrumentation, profiling, logging, debugging, access controls, etc. without having to dive deep into the business code
 - a warranty of execution even if the augmented function has complicated flows with several exit points

-Implementing this feature on compiler level has a significant advantage over applying it through a third-party framework.
-Native implementation will also avoid additional compile steps.

 Use cases: